ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 # Expanding and contracting capacity for a stretched cluster across multizone region
 {: #mcv_addingremovingservers}

 You can expand or contract the capacity of your stretched cluster across [multizone region](#x9774820){: term} according to your business needs.
-You can add or remove ESXi servers to and from witness, management, and stretched vSAN clusters.
+You can add or remove VMware ESXi™ servers to and from witness, management, and stretched vSAN™ clusters.
 You can add or remove network file system (NFS) storage to and from witness and management clusters.

 ## Adding ESXi servers to a stretched cluster across multizone region
 {: #mcv_addingremovingservers-adding}